codeonlyjs/website/content/guide/templateTransitions.md

 ---
 # Transitions

-CodeOnly provides support for CSS transitions when the following actions occur:
+CodeOnly can initiate CSS transitions by applying classes on DOM elements when the following actions occur:

 * Inserting and removing content with `if` directives
 * Showing and hiding elements with the `display` directive
 * Adding or removing a class with boolean `class_` directives
 * Changing an items `key`

-Transitions are controlled by adding CSS classes to the element(s) affected by the operation before the operation and removing those classes when all pending animations have completed.

 ## In/Out States